-Moulds is often seen leading repertoire from the baroque era.
+Moulds is often seen in repertoire from the Baroque era.
 In January 2015 he led Monteverdi’s L’Orfeo, a co-production between the Royal Opera House and the Roundhouse which received much critical acclaim.
-Other recent performances include Semele at the Händel-Festspiele Karlsruhe, La Calisto at Bayerische Staatsoper Munich and he returned to Madrid for Sasha Waltz’s acclaimed production of Dido & Aeneas.
-Outside Europe, Moulds has appeared in Russia numerous times at the Bolshoi Theatre including the Russian premiere of Rodelinda and also with the Musica Viva Chamber Orchestra Moscow.
-Most recently he joined the Moscow Chamber Orchestra for a concert performance of Handel’s Ottone.
+Other recent performances include his debut with Opera National du Rhin for Alcina, Semele at the Händel-Festspiele Karlsruhe, La Calisto and Die Entführung aus dem Serail at Bayerische Staatsoper, Saul at Theater an der Wien with Freiburger Barockorchester, and a return to Teatro Real in Madrid for Sasha Waltz’s acclaimed production of Dido & Aeneas.
+Outside Europe, Moulds has appeared in Russia with the Musica Viva Chamber Orchestra and Moscow Chamber Orchestra, and engagements at the Bolshoi Theatre include the Russian premiere of Rodelinda.
+He received the Golden Mask Award for Best Conductor for his performances of Purcell’s Dido and Aeneas there in 2021.

-Further afield Moulds has appeared in New York for performances of Semele with the Canadian Opera Company at the Brooklyn Academy of Music.
-Following a series of performances in Israel and the Sydney Festival, Sasha Waltz’s production of Handel’s Dido & Aeneas received performances at the Teatro Colón in Buenos Aires and the Teatro dell’Opera di Roma under Moulds’ baton.
+Further afield Moulds appeared in New York for performances of Semele with the Canadian Opera Company at the Brooklyn Academy of Music.
+Following a series of performances in Israel and at the Sydney Festival, Sasha Waltz’s production of Handel’s Dido & Aeneas received performances at the Teatro Colón in Buenos Aires and the Teatro dell’Opera di Roma under Moulds’ baton.

 Moulds began his career in 1991 as a member of the music staff at English National Opera.
 From 1994-8 he was chorus master at Glyndebourne, after which he began his international career.